-Copy the file benchio.tar file from Learn to your workspace directory on ARCHER and unpack it.
+Copy benchio.tar file from the web page to your /work/ directory and unpack it.
 As well as the source code, Makefile etc. you should see three directories call unstriped, striped and defstriped.
-The code performs serial and parallel IO to each of these directories in turn to investigate the impact of different Lustre settings; note that the program removes each file immediately after it written to save disk space.
+The code performs serial and parallel IO to each of these directories in turn to investigate the impact of different Lustre settings; note that each file is removed immediately after it is written to save disk space.